rmwc/rmwc/README.md

 **The solution:** Use the Google sanctioned javascript Material Design Components and get out of their way.

-## Status: in development
+## Status: approaching Alpha
 RMDC is in development and iterating rapidly.
-Going to flesh out the entire api surface and then get to some tests.
+The majority of the api surface is mapped out and now has to be checked for consistency and performance and tests have to be written.
+Following that the docs need a coat of polish.
 Check indicates at least base features of component are implemented.
 Looking for help to end this React + Material nightmare.

 - [x] Buttons
   - [x] Standard